 Among the tourist attractions visitors can find in the district of Taray are recognized places like the South American Camelids Theme Park, also called Awanakancha.
 Awanakancha park, as its name indicates, exposes its territory to species of Camelidae, such as vicunas, llamas, and alpacas; Concerning these animals, the said plant also promotes the manufacture of textile products made from the wool of these specimens.
 The space covered by the Theme Park also allows the traveler to know and observe different terraces built in the territory.

-In addition to natural spaces such as the previous one, in the district of Taray, the traveler will also find specific archaeological sites, as is the Maukataray Archaeological Group.
+In addition to natural spaces like the previous one, the traveler will also find specific archaeological sites in the district of Taray, such as the Maukataray Archaeological Group.
 Maukataray is an Inca legacy located on the road that connects this district with Pisac; The predominance of rectangular structures characterizes the constructions of Maukataray.
-In the same way, they form part of the whole, systems of andenerías.
+In the same way, they form part of the whole system of andenerías.